TEALSK12/apcsa-public/curriculum/Unit6/Lesson-607.md

 Write an inheritance hierarchy of three-dimensional shapes:

-1. Make a top-level shape interface that has methods for getting information such as the volume and surface area of a three-dimensional shape.
+1. Make a top-level shape class that has methods for getting information such as the volume and surface area of a three-dimensional shape.

-2. Then make classes and subclasses that implement various shapes such as cubes, rectangular prisms, spheres, triangular prisms, cones, and cylinders.
+2. Then make subclasses for various shapes such as cubes, rectangular prisms, spheres, triangular prisms, cones, and cylinders.

-3. Place common behavior in superclasses whenever possible, and use abstract classes as appropriate.
+3. Place common behavior in superclasses whenever possible.

 4. Add methods to the subclasses to represent the unique behavior of each three-dimensional shape, such as a method to get a sphere’s radius.